-In certain cases, you could also benefit from a compensation.
-For more information, please check Indemnisation des victimes d’actes criminels: www.ivac.qc.ca.
+- You may be eligible for financial compensation.
+For more information, please check Indemnisation des victimes d’actes criminels (IVAC).

-For its part, the Service Center for Restorative Justice offers you, once the shock has subsided and a certain transformation has begun, to help you continue on this path by participating to encounters with offenders, other victims and members of the community.
+What our Service Center for Restorative Justice can offer, once the shock has subsided and a certain transformation has begun, is support to help you continue on this path by participating in encounters with offenders, other victims and members of the community.
+If you are a close friend or relative of an offender, you may also participate.
 For more information on the victim-offender encounters, click here.